AnkithaBattula/Menu-Based-Chat-Bot-for-E-bikes-Company/README.md

 - **On-road Service Support**: In case of on-road issues or emergencies, users can use the chatbot to request immediate assistance, ensuring their safety and peace of mind.

  These additional features enhance the versatility of our chatbot, providing comprehensive support for users at various stages of their electric vehicle ownership journey.

+  ## Technologies Used

+- **HTML**: The foundation for the chatbot's structure and content presentation.
+HTML is used to create the basic layout and elements of the chatbot's user interface.

+- **CSS**: Responsible for styling and ensuring an appealing and user-friendly interface.
+CSS is used to apply styles, such as colors, fonts, and layout, to make the chatbot visually engaging.

+- **JavaScript**: Powers the chatbot's interactive features, including menu navigation and real-time chat functionality.
+JavaScript adds interactivity to the chatbot, making it dynamic and responsive to user input.

+- **PHP**: Used for server-side scripting, handling dynamic content, and interacting with the database.
+PHP enables server-side processing, allowing the chatbot to retrieve and store data, handle user requests, and perform server-side tasks.

+- **WAMP Server**: Provides the local web server environment for developing and testing the chatbot.
+WAMP (Windows, Apache, MySQL, PHP) Server creates a local server environment on your development machine, facilitating the testing and development of web applications like the chatbot.